Learn 8 different ways to generate a random password in Linux using Linux native commands or third-party utilities.

 package comes with repositories like EPEL. pwgen

-is more focused on generating passwords which are pronounceable but not a dictionary word or not in plain English.
+is more focused on generating passwords that are pronounceable but not a dictionary word or not in plain English.
 You may not find it in standard distribution repo.
 Install the package and run pwgen

 command.
 Boom!